nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Listing all teaching staff : _tch_

-Lists all teaching staff for the module.
+Use this command to see all teaching staff in the module.

 **Format:**<br>
 `tch`